Costa Rica Semester Abroad

 - Available to any FPU undergraduate student regardless of your major

 One of the best parts of the Costa Rica experience is cost.
-All costs of the program, including round trip airfare and weekend excursions, are covered by regular FPU tuition.
+All costs of the program, including round trip airfare and weekend excursions, are covered by regular FPU tuition plus room and board.
 All student aid, including institutional aid, federal governement aid and California state aid, may be used towards your Costa Rica semester.
-International round trip airefare to Costa Rica—typically about $700-$800—is the only additional cost.

 Credit and courses: